benfjohnson/developer-dot/avatax/voiding-documents.md

 }
 ```

-The Response will be a detailed summary of this action, of which the following response gives an idea as to its structure:
+The Response will be a detailed summary of this action of the following structure:

 ```json